Avaiga/taipy-doc/docs/manuals/gui/callbacks.md

     Gui(page=md).run()
     ```

-Once in your function body, you can check the new value for the variable and decide
+In the function body, you can check the new value of the variable and decide
-what to do with it: maybe you will need to trigger some other code to propagate the
+what to do with it: potentially triggering some other code to propagate the
 side effects of the new variable value.

-Suppose you need to reset the value displayed at this moment.
-In that case, you can change
+In order to reset the value displayed at this point, one can simply change
-the variable value, assuming you use the `state` variable (or any other variable
+the variable value, using the `state` variable (or any other variable name
-name you have assigned for the `State` instance) prefix when referring to that variable.
+that the `State` instance has been set to) prefix when referring to that variable.
 In our example, that would be `state.x`.

 !!! note "Control-specific on_change callback"